 Gardening is a fun, healthy and peaceful activity enjoyed by millions of people.
 However, it is also an incredibly practical activity that can provide you with delicious, nutritious produce for free!
 Most people agree that home-grown fruits and vegetables are superior in flavor and quality to those sold in the grocery store.
-By growing your produce, you can control what varieties you get, what gets sprayed on them and when they are harvested.
+By growing your food, you can control what varieties you get, what gets sprayed on them and when they are harvested.
 You won't have to put up with bland, under-ripe and pesticide-soaked food from the store, and you'll never have to repurchase another starter plant!
 Here's how to grow your own from seed.

 You don't even have to go out and purchase seeds to get started.
 All you need to do is save seeds from the produce you eat.
 Tomatoes, peppers, watermelons, apples, and squash are a few examples.
-Simply clean off the seeds, set them out to dry and store them in a cool, dry place.
+Just clean off the seeds, set them out to dry and store them in a cool, dry place.
 It is often recommended that you keep them in your refrigerator.
 Do not put your seeds in the freezer, and always make sure to label them so that you know what you're planting!

 The beauty of growing from seed is that you can start most fruit and vegetable seeds indoors before planting them outside.
 This helps to ensure that they're protected from fungus and insect damage while they're in their most delicate stage of life.
 Most seedlings can be safely planted outside after the threat of frost has passed.